KunhongDu/HoTT-Model/README.md

 ## On the syntactic side
 - Aim to formalize a type theory.
 Since formalizing the whole Martin-Löf type theory would be too much work, only trying [pure type system](https://ncatlab.org/nlab/show/pure+type+system) now
 - Aim to define a contextual category of well-fromed contexts of PTS.
+(Almost done)
 - Aim to define an interpretation function to connect the syntactics and semantics.
+(Halfway done)